What is the full form of NSDL?

 - Exchange of data between NSDL and its business associates is safeguarded by encryption according to the latest technology.

-- To Shield investors from damages due to omissions, mistakes, DP neglect, etc. NSDL protects any such injury and pays for it.
+- To shield the investors from damages due to omissions, mistakes, DP neglect, etc. NSDL protects any such injury and pays for it.